wtamu-babb/CIDM6395-Spring2024-FarzanehNoroozi/Project/Employee_Fraud_Detection_System.md

 **Returns Processed by the Same Employee without a Receipt**

 ```
-SELECT E.EmployeeID, E.Name AS EmployeeName, COUNT(*) as NumReturns
+SELECT E.EmployeeID, E.Name AS EmployeeName, COUNT(*) AS NumReturns
-FROM Returns R
+FROM Return R
 JOIN Employee E ON R.EmployeeID = E.EmployeeID
-WHERE R.IsReceiptPresent = 'False'
+WHERE R.IsReceiptPresent = 0
 GROUP BY R.EmployeeID, E.Name
 HAVING NumReturns > 1;
 ```